 Boko Haram gained notoriety when it kidnapped 276 Chibok girls from a school in Nigeria in April 2014.
 The world responded with the Bring Back Our Girls campaign.
 But the widespread issues in the Lake Chad Basin continue with women and children continuing to be targeted.

 Where is Lake Chad?

-Lake Chad is a freshwater lake that that straddles Chad, Nigeria, Cameroon and Niger.
+Lake Chad is a freshwater lake that is located where Chad, Nigeria, Cameroon and Niger meet.